swisscodemonkeys/appbrain-sdk/README.md

-AppBrain SDK
+AppBrain AppLift SDK
 ===========

-This repository contains the AppBrain SDK files and an example project how to use it.
+This repository contains the AppBrain AppLift SDK files and an example project how to use it.

 Please make sure you read and understood these documents before  using the SDK: